 Lichfield District Council was formed in 1974, from Lichfield City Council and Lichfield Rural District Council.
-The Council has 26 wards with 47 elected Members.
-At 31 March 2022, the political composition of seats was as shown in the graph below:
+The Council has 22 wards with 47 elected Members.
+The political composition of seats at 31 March 2023 and following the local elections on 4 May 2023 where the Council moved to being No Overall Control is:

 The policies of the Council are directed by Cabinet and Council and implemented by the Leadership Team supported by officers.
-The Council currently employs approximately 297 people of which 93% are permanent and the remainder temporary employees.
+The Council currently employs approximately 307 people of which 93% are permanent and the remainder temporary employees.

 The Council operates in what is referred to as a 'two-tier' local government structure where services such as education, social care, children's services, highways, libraries and trading standards are delivered by a county council, in this instance, Staffordshire County Council.
-There are also 25 parish, city and town councils across the district which also deliver services to the community.
+There are also 25 parish (this will become 26 in 2023/24 with Fradley and Streethay becoming two separate Parish areas), city and town councils across the district which also deliver services to the community.